Type 1 diabetes insulin pump

 A patch pump or micro pump has no tubing or a very short tube and the pump is usually stuck to the skin.
 You can take it off for short spells for example when showering or going swimming.

-Pumps come in varying sizes but are around the same dimensions as a pager or small mobile phone.
+Pumps come in varying sizes but are around the same dimensions as a small mobile phone.

 Who are pumps recommended for?

-The National Institute for Health and Care Excellence, the government body that decides which treatments should be available on the NHS in England, says insulin pumps are a possible treatment for children under 12, if it's impractical or not appropriate to give them several injections a day.
+The National Institute for Health and Care Excellence says insulin pumps are a possible treatment for children under 12 in England, if it's impractical or not appropriate to give them several injections a day.

-NICE says pumps can be used in adults and children over 12 if they get too many episodes of low blood glucose ( hypoglycaemia) from injections or if their HbA1c is too high despite carefully trying to manage their diabetes.
+NICE says pumps can be used in adults and children over 12 if they get too many episodes of low blood glucose ( hypoglycaemia) from injections or if their HbA1c (glycated haemoglobin, a measure of longer-term blood sugar control) is too high despite carefully trying to manage their diabetes.

 Your diabetes consultant will decide if you are suitable for insulin pump therapy, if you meet the criteria and demonstrate commitment.
 You may have to go on a short training course to teach you about dosage and how to work your pump.